federicobaldini/expense-tracker/README.md

 Demo project of a web application to track expenses, using React.
+You can login with any e-mail that contains the '@' character and any password with more that six characters.

 <p align="center">
   <img src="https://github.com/federicobaldini/expense-tracker/blob/master/login.png" alt="login" />